emcoglab/ldm-query/README.md

     The permissible values of `<combinator-type>` are:
     -   `addivite`: Adds the vectors for each word in a multi-word term.
     -   `multiplicative`: Elementwise multiplies the vectors for each word in a multi-word term.
+    -   `mean`: Vectors for each word are combined by taking the mean.
+The same as finding the centroid.
     -   `none` (default): All terms are treated as single tokens, without processing sub-strings as separate words.

 -   `--output-file "<path-to-file>"`: Path to file where results will be written.